k12ish/Assassins-Guild-Modelling/README.md

 Assassin 2 targets 6.
 ```

-The corresponding object returned code would be:
+The corresponding object returned would be:

 ```
 RetargetingState(